rtayne/TO-SQLHTTP/README.md

 #######################################################

-* You need to install AHKsock in an AHK Lib (for example Documents\AutoHotkey\Lib):
+* You need to download, unzip, and install AHKsock.ahk in an AHK Standard Lib or User Library (Documents\AutoHotkey\Lib):

     1.)
 AHKsock - https://github.com/jleb/AHKsock

-* You need to download and unzip the following into the Script Working Directory (A_ScriptDir):
+* You need to download and unzip the following into the SQLHTTP.ahk Script Working Directory (A_ScriptDir):

     1.) sqlite-dll-{arch-version}.zip - Precompiled Binaries for Windows - https://sqlite.org/download.html